-Natural spinel is a gemstone that is not well known in the commercial jewelry world, but one which has become a great favorite with gem dealers and gem collectors.
+Natural spinel is a gemstone that is not well-known in the commercial jewelry world, but has become a great favorite with gem dealers and gem collectors.
 One might even say that spinel is for gemstone connoisseurs only.
 What has gem experts so excited about this gemstone?

-Spinel is a magnesium aluminate, colored by chromium and iron.
-It is quite hard (8 on the Mohs scale), and it forms as a cubic crystal like a diamond.
+Spinel is composed of magnesium aluminate, and colored by chromium and iron.
+It is quite hard (8 on the Mohs scale), and it forms as cubic crystals like diamond.
 Spinel occurs in octahedral crystals, and has a complete absence of cleavage (unlike diamond).
-Due to spinel's excellent dispersion, gem spinels can possess vivid fire, and the intensity of spinel color is partially due to the fact that spinel is singly refractive.
-Most gemstones are doubly refractive; in fact only diamond, spinel and garnet are singly refractive.
+Due to spinel's excellent dispersion, spinel gemtones can possess vivid fire.
+The intensity of color is partly due to the fact that spinel is singly refractive.
+Most gemstones are doubly refractive.
+The best-known singly refractive gems are diamond, spinel and garnet.

-Spinel is usually formed as a contract metamorphic mineral in limestone.
+Spinel forms as a contact metamorphic mineral in limestone.
 It is discovered as rolled pebbles in sand and gravel pits.
-Spinel today is mined primarily in Burma, Sri Lanka, Tanzania and Tadjikistan, often along side corundum (ruby and sapphire).
-Large stones are very rare; a ten carat sized Burmese spinel is practically nonexistent.
-Most of the Burmese spinel is under 2 carats, but we do see some larger spinel from Tanzania.
+Nowadays, spinel is mined primarily in Burma, Sri Lanka, Tanzania and Tajikistan, often alongside corundum (ruby and sapphire).
+Large stones are very rare; ten carat sized Burmese spinel gems are practically nonexistent.
+Most of the Burmese spinel is under 2 carats, but we do see some larger spinel gemstones from Tanzania.

-The most sought after colors by collectors are red, hot pink, and flame orange.
-Any spinel over two carats is rare.
-The most valuable spinel is red/red or red/orange.
-But one of the attractions of spinel is that it comes in a wide range of gorgeous colors.
-For red spinel, the finest colors tend to be similar to ruby, i.e. a rich, intense red similar to that of a red traffic signal.
-However, spinel tends to be a bit more of a brick red than ruby (which is slightly more purplish).
-Like all gems, the most coveted are those whose color is intense, while being neither too light nor too dark.
-The value of red spinel tends to decline as the color diminishes into either light pinks or 'garnety' reds.
-Spinel is also found in a deep blue known as cobalt blue, and in pastel hues of pink, violet, blue-green, silver, rose, bronze and orange.
+The most sought-after colors of spinel are red, hot-pink, and flame-orange.
+Any spinel gem weighing over two carats is rare.
+The most valuable spinel is red or red-orange.
+One of the attractions of spinel is that it comes in a wide range of gorgeous colors.
+For red spinel, the finest colors tend to be similar to ruby, (i.e. a rich, intense red similar to that of a red traffic signal).
+However, spinel tends to be slightly more brick-red than ruby-red.
+Like all gems, the most coveted are those which display an intense hue, while being neither too light nor too dark.
+The value of red spinel tends to decline as the color diminishes into either light-pink or brownish-red.
+Spinel is also found in a deep-blue shade known as 'cobalt-blue', and in pastel hues of pink, violet, blue-green, silver, rose, bronze and orange.
 There is also a black spinel variety found in Thailand and Australia.

 Why then isn't spinel better known and more highly valued?
 The simple answer is that supply is very limited, and the jewelry industry doesn't market what it can't get.
 So spinel continues to be mainly a collector's stone.
 Here at GemSelect we are lucky to be located close to the source of the finest spinel in Burma, and our home of Chanthaburi is a major cutting and trading center for Tanzanian spinel.
-So while spinel supply is indeed limited, we have better access to the supply than most gem dealers in the world.
-Spinel is still a secret to many people, but it's a secret we like to share with our customers.
+Although spinel supply is limited, we have better access to the supply than most gem dealers.
+Therefore, spinel is still a secret, but it's a secret we like to share with our customers.

 - First Published: October-17-2007